SomeshK4/tweet-service/README.md

 ```

-### Note : Postman collection is in the root directory of the project
+**Rest API's Postman collection is in the root directory of the project**